IAmAbszol/Ishiiruka/Readme.md

+# The Alfred Project

+## Purpose
+This fork serves as a repository to store changes to the Slippi dolphin client to provide a sufficient pipeline to extracting frame by frame images created by Slippi.
+This will be fed into a deep learning model; front-end for the images and back-end for the Slippi data processed, afterwhich, the model will generate a JSON string that will be sent to Dolphin to be read.

+To have everything transition smoothly, I had originally compiled the project to continually save screen shots in order to collect this data; at the time not knowing Slippi's underlying codebase was being controlled by the ASM codes provided.
+This README will serve as documentation on how to use Alfred and revisioning changes on what to expect in the coming months, enjoy.

 # Dolphin - A GameCube and Wii Emulator

 [Homepage](https://dolphin-emu.org/) | [Project Site](https://github.com/dolphin-emu/dolphin) | [Forums](https://forums.dolphin-emu.org/) | [Wiki](https://wiki.dolphin-emu.org/) | [Issue Tracker](https://bugs.dolphin-emu.org/projects/emulator/issues) | [Coding Style](https://github.com/dolphin-emu/dolphin/blob/master/Contributing.md) | [Transifex Page](https://www.transifex.com/projects/p/dolphin-emu/)